 - Where desirable, native grasses may be interseeded into the existing turf in the process of converting previously mowed areas to reduced mowing areas.
-This procedure is used in selected Zone 2 seeding areas only. - In select reduced mowing areas where added diversity is desired, CLASS 5, FORBS WITH ANNUALS MIXTURE or CLASS 5A, LARGE FLOWER NATIVE FORB may be sowed into existing native turf to highlight or further enhance the appearance of an area.
-Selective Mowing Stakes may be utilized to delineate the reduced mowing area and assist the maintenance crews by clearly directing future mowing activity. - These grasses and forbs may take several years to establish and are generally implemented to reduce mowing, supplement existing turf and provide a natural meadow ground cover appearance.
-Wildflower seeding may need to be reseeded on a regular basis to provide long term benefit.
+This procedure is used in selected Zone 2 seeding areas only. - In select reduced mowing areas where added diversity is desired, CLASS 5, FORBS WITH ANNUALS MIXTURE or CLASS 5A, LARGE FLOWER NATIVE FORB may be sowed into existing native turf to provide food and habitat for native pollinators and to highlight or further enhance the appearance of an area.
+Selective Mowing Stakes may be utilized to delineate the reduced mowing area and assist the maintenance crews by clearly directing future mowing activity. - These grasses and forbs may take several years to establish and are generally implemented to reduce mowing, enhance erosion control, support pollinators, supplement existing turf and provide a natural meadow ground cover appearance.
+Repeated monthly mowing at an 10-inch height year one then 12-inch height year two and early winter reseeding shall be required for the first two growing seasons to improve sun exposure and reduce grass competition as the forb species become established.